Understanding Stunting in Nutrition

 In a study conducted among stunted children in Vietnam, about 4 in 10 children recovered from stunting after 6 months of daily Consumption of oral nutrition supplement.20

-ACT NOW: Early intervention can get your child’s growth back on track
+Early intervention can get your child’s growth back on track

 Take action as early as possible to provide good nutrition for your child and help unlock his or her full growth potential!